 Impaired driving is a leading cause of accidents for all vehicle types, but statistics show that motorcycles are involved in a disproportionately high number of drunk-driving collisions.
 In fact, about 30 percent of riders who die in motorcycle collisions have a BAC of 0.08 percent or higher.

-Because motorcycles are smaller than passenger vehicles, it is easy for them to disappear in other vehicles? blind spots.
+Because motorcycles are smaller than passenger vehicles, it is easy for them to disappear in other vehicle blind spots.
 Riders should be aware of this fact and make an effort to stay visible.

 Due to their two-wheeled structure, motorcycles are less stable than passenger vehicles.
 Potholes, slippery surfaces, and uneven pavement can be deadly for riders.
-To reduce your risk, avoid riding in adverse weather, and stick to familiar routes?especially when riding at night.
+To reduce your risk, avoid riding in adverse weather, and stick to a familiar route especially when riding at night.